So, you officially have a toddler… How exciting this can be for first-time parents!

 - How can we make sure that it doesn’t happen again?

-Asking these questions will give you some interesting insight into your child’s personality and will help you better manage their emotions and understand their little developing personalities.
+Asking these questions will give you some interesting insight into your child’s personality and will help you better manage their emotions.

+Dealing with tantrums can be exhausting and emotionally draining.
+It is also important for parents to practice self-care and take time for themselves when needed.
 Like many other things, the temper tantrum stage will pass.
-It is important for you as a parent to remain calm for your child and help them work through their newfound emotions.
-Better management of this stage can lead to a child that knows how to handle their emotions and be able to work through them better as an adult!
+Better management of this stage can lead to a child who knows how to handle their emotions and is able to work through them better as an adult!